Today, more companies are prioritizing and supporting regenerative farming practices in the first mile of global supply chains.

 Walmart is focusing its regenerative-farming investments on critical commodities such as wheat, soy, corn, and rice.
 As part of this work, Walmart has partnered with the Midwest Row Crop Collaborative (MRCC), a cross-sector initiative focused on helping farmers in the Midwest adopt regenerative farming practices.
 Together, partners will work with 30,000 farming operations to advance regenerative farming practices across 30 million acres in the Midwest.

-There are many ways a company can support regenerative farming in its supply chain.
-For French-based multinational Kering, the company chose to launch an investment fund.
+There are many ways a company can support regenerative farming practices in its supply chain.
+For French-based multinational Kering and its luxury brands, the company chose to launch an investment fund.
 In partnership with Conservation International, Kering has created the Regenerative Fund for Nature, which provides grants to farming groups, project leaders, NGOs, and other stakeholders to support regenerative farming practices in the fashion industry.
 The Fund has prioritized projects in India, France, Argentina, Mongolia, South Africa, and Spain.

 4. VF Corporation